- Route: Sierra

 - Email: email@example.com

-About: I'm a third-year student of Environmental Science and German here at the University of Texas at Austin who enjoys baking, gardening, floristry, and volunteering in my free time.
-This past spring, I participated in Brave the Shave (peep the profile picture!) in solidarity with pediatric cancer patients.
+About: I'm a fourth-year student of Environmental Science and German here at the University of Texas at Austin who enjoys baking, gardening, floristry, and volunteering in my free time.
+I participated in the virtual summer ride with the wonderful 2020 team this past summer, and I am hopeful that I will have the chance to join the 2021 team in physically biking to Alaska this upcoming summer.
 If your life has been impacted by cancer, I’d love to hear your story and dedicate my ride to you and your loved ones.
 Please feel free to reach out to me at (972)-757-3939 or firstname.lastname@example.org at any time.
 I’m thrilled to share this journey with all of you!

 Why I Ride